Digicreon/Dispak/README.md

 Dispak's default rules are focused on source code management (create a tag, deploy a tag).
 Even the most advanced features (database migration, static files management) are dedicated to code deployment.

-But Dispak can be as a central entry point for managing all your command-line scripts.
+But Dispak can be used as a central entry point for managing all your command-line scripts.
 You can imagine an infinite list of additional capabilities:
 - Manage users in a database.
 - Manage daemons.
 - Display data from a database.